fenrishunter500/FATEBOOK/New Skills.md

 ## Magical Skills and Purity

 During character creation, a Mahou Shoujo can gain additional Purity stress boxes depending on her Magical skills.
 If two or more of her skills (whether Magic Fight, Magic Shoot, or Magic Utility) is rated at Average (+1) or Fair (+2), she gains one additional stress box, or if at Good (+3) or higher she gains two additional stress boxes.
 In addition, if at least one of these skills is at Superb (+5) or higher the Mahou Shoujo will also gain an additional mild consequence slot.
-This slot is specifically restricted to Purity harm and cannot be hu
+This slot is specifically restricted to Purity harm and cannot be used to lessen the impact of a physical or mental hit.

 ## Skill Modifications